How Does Cremation Work? The Complete Step-by-Step Process Explained

 Cremation Explained

 Are you considering cremation as a disposition option but curious about what the whole process entails?
 It can be difficult to make a decision about something that you may not clearly understand or have questions about.
-As more families consider cremation as a death-care alternative, we have put together this guide to explain everything you need to know about the cremation process.

 The Funeral Home and/or crematory receiving the deceased